-Boer War, or the like similar to those supplied for the
+Boer War, or the like similar to those supplied for the First

-First World War then I would gladly post these as well.
+World War then I would gladly post these as well.

 Note: Every attempt has been made to transcribe this information

-accurately but there are occasions that the information
+accurately but there are occasions that the information supplied

-note that places detailed on these memorials may appear
+note that places detailed on these memorials may appear in

-and the county they thought they resided in.
+they thought they resided in.

 pages are available for transcripts of these memorials